-If you’re anything like us here at Columbus Parent, you’re thrilled that the Columbus Blue Jackets are back in the rink (albeit for an abbreviated season).
+If you’re anything like us here at Columbus Parent, you’re thrilled that the Columbus Blue Jackets are back in the rink.
 Not only are the hockey games a huge economic stimulus for the Arena District and surrounding area, they provide some good old-fashioned family entertainment.

 Caroline Aucoin, wife of Blue Jackets defenseman Adrian Aucoin, typically brings their five children, ages 3 to 12, to weekend games at Nationwide Arena.